Age: 65 Years

 • Fixed Deposit: 16 lacs INR

 • Residential Building: Inherited land in the village of Japorigog Mouza Beltola, Assam

 |Salary (as the Chief Justice of India)||2.80 lacs INR + other allowances Hindustan Times|

 Some Lesser Known Facts About Ranjan Gogoi

 - Ranjan Gogoi was the 46th Chief Justice of India.
-He retired on 17 November 2019, and he is credited with settling the 134 years long Ayodhya land dispute case.
+He retired on 17 November 2019, and he is credited to hear many popular cases including the 134 years long Ayodhya Land Dispute case.

 - His father, Keshab Chandra Gogoi was the Chief Minister of Assam for two months in 1982.

 - Before getting enrolled into a school, Ranjan and his brother Anjan did a toss to determine who would go to the Sainik School.
 Anjan won the toss and went to the Sainik School while Ranjan went to Don Bosco School.